tianniezing/iwo-milestone5/README.md

 ### Clone repository

-Type the following in the directory you want to clone this Github repository to:
+Type the following (in the linux shell) in the directory you want to clone this Github repository to:
 ```bash
 git clone https://github.com/tianniezing/iwo-milestone5
 ```